How to Install eSIM on iPhone Using QR Code

 In most cases you can safely select your primary (original) SIM/eSIM for all of them.

-By default your eSIM will probably be labeled as Travel or Business or other pre-set one.
+By default your eSIM will probably be labeled as Travel or Business or other pre-set name when it's installed.

-If you are using an eSIM for travel, it's recommended that you name it like a country flag + name of the provider.
+When using a travel eSIM, it's recommended to set the name with a country flag emoji + the provider name.
 This way it's easy to spot which eSIM is for travel to where.

-(You can also customize it at any time from Settings > Cellular.)
+You can change it at any time from Settings > Mobile Service (or Cellular).

-Under Settings > Cellular, you can find all the SIMs and eSIMs in your iPhone.
+Under Settings > Mobile Service (or Cellular), you can find all the SIMs and eSIMs in your iPhone.

 The latest eSIM you installed should be at the bottom of the SIMs list.